-Iceland is currently ranked 5th on the most expensive countries in the world to visit behind such wallet crushers as Norway and Switzerland and some tax haven Caribbean Islands.
-It's Iceland’s remoteness, and the recent financial stabilization of it's economy, that are making the Krona – the Icelandic currency, so strong.
+Iceland is currently ranked 5th among the most expensive countries in the world to visit behind such wallet crushers as Norway or Switzerland.
+It is Iceland’s remoteness, and the recent financial stabilization of the economy, that are making the Krona – the Icelandic currency, so strong.

 Beauty comes at a cost these days.
-However, the way I see it, the less money I spend the longer I can travel for.
-Iceland’s selling point is its uniqueness and prices will undoubtedly continue to climb, especially in Reykjavik – the capital, which is now the most expensive in Europe.
-Incredibly even the hot springs are expensive!!!
-It's not like it just magically flows out of the ground.... oh wait.
-With the new influx of cash coming into Iceland hopefully the Prime Minister may consider investing it into the country's infrastructure instead of debating whether pineapple on pizza should be banned or not, but that's a whole other topic.
-Enjoy the read.
+However, the way I see it, the less money I spend the longer I can travel.
+Iceland’s selling point is its uniqueness and prices will undoubtedly continue to climb.
+Reykjavik – the capital is now the most expensive city in Europe!

 1. Camp your way around the island